dice-group/glisten/docs/usage/configuration.md

 * The URLs of each source to evaluate against
 * The namespaces to use
 * For the true fact generation:
-	* Which List type to use (allow list or block list)
+	* Which List type to use (randomProperties, allow list or block list)
 	* Which predicates to consider
 * For the false fact generation:
-	* Which List type to use (allow list or block list)
+	* Which List type to use (randomProperties, allow list or block list)
 	* Which predicates to consider

 The configuration then looks like the following example: